openharmony/docs/en/application-dev/reference/apis/js-apis-resource-manager.md

 getStringByNameSync(resName: string): string

-Obtains the string corresponding to the specified resource name.
+Obtains a string based on the specified resource name.
 This API returns the result synchronously.

 **System capability**: SystemCapability.Global.ResourceManager